A very warm Welcome to SOCRATES !!

 Other Units/projects of the Journal:

-The third section of this issue is Sociology.
+The second section of this issue is Philosophy.